-A simple, delicate ballad, this song is taken to quite another level by Freddie’s stunning vocal – truly astonishing when one considers his undoubted physical frailty at that time.
+A simple, delicate ballad, this song is taken to quite another level by Freddie’s stunning vocal, which is nothing short of astonishing when one considers his undoubted physical frailty at that time.
 Superb understated use of synthesizers too.
-Best moment: “Oh what a beautiful world / this is the life for me…” at roughly 2:02.
+Best moment: “Oh what a beautiful world / This is the life for me” at roughly 2:02.

 59. The Hero (May), Flash Gordon, 1980

-It’s a shame that The Hero is let down a little by last-minute, seat-of-the-pants production – the ‘joins’ between the different sections of the song are rather glaring.
-Nevertheless, after a blistering reprise of the Battle Theme, the core of the song (from roughly 0:50 to 1:40) is an outstanding slice of hero-saluting heavy rock.
-It was used as a brilliant set opener in 1982.
-Best moment: “All you gotta’ do is save the world!”.
+It’s a shame that The Hero is rather let down by what was apparently some last-minute, seat-of-the-pants production: the ‘joins’ between the different sections of the song are somewhat glaring.
+Nevertheless, after a blistering reprise of Battle Theme, the core of the song (from roughly 0:50 to 1:40) is an outstanding slice of hero-saluting heavy rock.
+It was used as a brilliant (and unexpected!) set opener in 1982.
+Best moment: “All you gotta’ do is save the world!”

 58. Staying Power (Mercury), Hot Space, 1982

 Along with Back Chat, this was by far the best of Queen’s experiments in dance-funk.
-It’s baffling that this was not released as a single, if they really wanted to announce their new musical direction.
-Packed with quirky ideas and with good use of the stereo mix, the horns blend in well too – though there is sadly little or no space for Brian and Roger.
+It’s baffling that one of these two songs was not released as the Hot Space lead-off single, if the band really wanted to announce their new musical direction.
+Packed with quirky ideas and with good use of the stereo mix, the horns blend in well too.
+There is internet chatter that (along with Body Language) this was largely a Freddie studio creation; certainly, there is little or no space for Brian and Roger.
 As usual, the live version was far rockier — and far better.
 Best moment: the horn-led instrumental break at 1:42.

-Quite unlike anything else in the Queen canon – and showing a welcome willingness to jettison traditional forms and structures in a manner reminiscent of their early albums – the conflict in the lyrics between humans and machines seems to be mirrored by the interplay between guitar/bass/drums and Fairlight synthesizer programming sounds.
-Best moment: the recurring hammer blows of guitar, bass and drums, beginning at 0:46 (used to bring the band to the stage on the Works tour).
+Machines is quite unlike anything else in the Queen canon and demonstrates a refreshing willingness to jettison traditional song structures in a manner reminiscent of their early albums.
+The conflict in the lyrics between humans and machines seems to be mirrored by the interplay between guitar/bass/drums and programmed Fairlight synthesizer ‘mechanical’ sounds.
+Best moment: the recurring hammer blows of guitar, bass and drums beginning at 0:46 (used to bring the band to the stage during the Works tour).

 Almost a solo Freddie effort, this is a beautifully naked and tender love song.
-On stage it was performed with just piano and voice — and for the early performance at Hyde Park, Freddie sang falsetto parts.
+On stage it was performed with just piano and voice — and for an early performance of the song at Hyde Park, Freddie sang falsetto parts.
 Best moment: the exquisite final line — “To tell you when I’ve found you / I love you”.

 55. Bijou (Queen), Innuendo, 1991

-A fantastic piece of pop-rock, with great uptempo bass from John and stirring, uplifting sentiments from Freddie (“Get yourself together / Things are looking better every day”) – far better than his earlier Don’t Try Suicide.
-It would also have been a better choice for third single than It’s A Hard Life – working on the assumption that all four had one single each.
+A fantastic piece of pop-rock, with a great driving bassline from John and stirring, uplifting sentiments from Freddie — “Get yourself together / Things are looking better every day” — far better than his earlier Don’t Try Suicide.
+It would also have been a better choice for third Works single than It’s a Hard Life, working on the assumption that intra-band politics had reached a point where each was ‘entitled’ to one A-side single release.
 Best moment: John’s bass kicks in at 0:20.

-A great uptempo beat drives this hymn to life in the fast lane — lyrically it’s favourite Roger territory.
+A great uptempo beat drives this hymn to life in the fast lane — lyrically it is favourite Roger territory.
 Great drums throughout, too, and restrained use of synthesizers, adding lush textures rather than dominating the music.
 Best moment: Brian’s guitar sounds epic at roughly 3:00.

 52. Mustapha (Mercury), Jazz, 1978

-Queen’s finest non-album song.
-There are two excellent versions available.
-The original b-side recording – with blistering multi-tracked guitars and Freddie at his most outrageously camp — and the BBC session version, more closely aligned with the way the song was performed on stage and with alternative lyrics.
-Best moment: “Oh tantrums – it don’t feel the same…Now hit it – like that!”
+Here it is: Queen’s finest non-album song.
+There are two excellent studio versions of the song available.
+The original b-side recording — complete with blistering multi-tracked guitars and Freddie at his most outrageously camp — and the BBC session version, more closely aligned with the way the song was performed on stage and with alternative lyrics.

 49. Bicycle Race (Mercury), Jazz, 1978